Armored Heart: L'Odeur de l'Amour

 Seeker leaned in closer to Ithella.
 “Are you sure that’s wise?”

 Ithella smiled at Seeker.
-“Your grace, I would no sooner squander your sponsorship by cheating than earn Lord Duin’s ire.”
+“Her Grace, I would no sooner squander your sponsorship by cheating than earn Lord Daray’s ire.”
 Behind them, the people waiting in line to enter the tournament were beginning to grumble, and Seeker reluctantly nodded her approval.
-Ithella turned to the dwarf, cleared her throat, and made a sign with hand as she said, “serment.
+Ithella turned to the dwarf, cleared her throat, and made a sign with hand as she said, “serment.”

 The circle flashed red, then faded away with a faint hum, and the dwarf nodded.
 “Good enough.
 Come back in half an hour, and you’ll know when your first bouts are.
 Next!”